gogins/csound-extended/README.md

 If csound.node fails to build, you may also need to add the NPM bin directory to your PATH variable so that CMake can find node-gyp.

-Change to your csound-extended repository and execute `fresh-build-linux.sh`, which does the following:
+Change to your csound-extended repository and execute `fresh-build-linux-release.sh`, which does the following:

 1. Execute `bash update-dependencies.sh`.
 Do this periodically or whenever